• Portfolio

 Take a look at the two kitchens below.
 Both primarily use white cabinets.
 Both are use Shaker-style doors, and sport a classic Hamptons look.
 Size and configuration aside, their primary difference lies in the cabinet type –one has inset kitchen cabinets, the other has full overlay cabinets.
 Inset kitchen cabinetry gives a distinct and refined look akin to fine custom furniture pieces.

-Comparison of two white kitchens, one with inset cabinetry, the other with full overlay cabinetry
+Wood and Co Comparison of two white kitchens, one with inset cabinetry, the other with full overlay kitchen cabinetry

 Inset Kitchen Cabinets and Full Overlay Kitchen Cabinets by Wood & Co.